naman14310/Interview_Prep/Coding Notes/DP/Longest Increasing Subsequence.md

 # Problems on LIS Pattern

+**Identification:**
+Whenever there is a need to use prev variable in recursive code so that next element should be either greater or smaller then that prev variable then that question can be solved by using LIS approach.

 ### 1. Longest Increasing Subsequence
 Given an integer array nums, return the length of the longest strictly increasing subsequence.